The ‘Green Lady’ of Scotland is either beautiful and protective, or a blood-sucking demon.

 (Tip: The word “brownie,” means these are generally good spirits, although they sometimes enjoy a practical joke.
 Any mischief they cause is minor compared with the good that they do.)

 In Skye, where Gruagachs are usually male, there is a tradition called a “gruagach stone.”
 This is a stone with a small hole or depression in it.
 Every night, the family sets out its gruagach stone and leaves a bit of milk in it.
 This is to thank the home’s own Gruagach for help.
 A small amount of milk, fresh cream, cake, or bread is acceptable.
 Anything larger will insult the Gruagach.

-However, Green Lady ghosts are seen worldwide.
-Usually, they have Scottish ancestry.
-When we hear about the ghost of a woman in a gown, the first question we ask is, “What color was her gown?”
+So, when I hear about the ghost of a woman in a gown, the first question I ask is, “What color was her gown?”

-If it’s green, we know that she’s probably a protecting spirit associated with the house.
+If it’s green, I know that she’s probably spirit that’s protecting the house.